Why Poor Digestion Causes Fatigue (Ayurvedic Solutions for Low Energy)

 Research indicates that the gastrointestinal tract’s ability to absorb nutrients such as carbohydrates, fats, proteins, vitamins, and minerals is essential for energy production and metabolic health, and disruptions to this process can contribute to systemic symptoms and reduced energy availability.
 (NIH)

-From an Ayurvedic lens, these deficiencies reflect imbalanced Agni and accumulated Ama, signaling the need for digestive restoration.
-In classical Ayurvedic physiology, Agni is described as the central force that governs digestion, metabolism, and assimilation of food into nourishment, and when Agni is disturbed, it leads to Ama — undigested metabolic by‑products that disrupt normal tissue nourishment and energy production.
+In classical Ayurvedic physiology, Agni is described as the central force governing digestion, metabolism, and assimilation of nourishment.
+When Agni becomes weakened or disturbed, it contributes to the formation of Ama — undigested metabolic by-products that interfere with tissue nourishment, vitality, and energy production.
 (IJA)

 The Gut-Brain Connection: Why Digestion Affects Mental Clarity